sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 * **Referential Integirty**: If a column is using referencing like foreign key; then that data should be available at the referenced point
 * **Surrogate Key**: New Primary Key for the Dimension and Fact table that is system generated so the tables are not dependant on the databases primary keys / source keys (which could change over time)
 * **Lookup Key**: The original primary keys (source keys / natural key) in the database can be used as keys to look up data
+* **Data Dictionary**: A Table with info about the columns in a dataset and what they mean
 ---

 ## Week 6 - Data Transformation - SQL in ETL and Data Loading